California edges Washington State in Pac-12 men’s basketball

 Flynn scored 20 points while Josh Hawkinson had seven points with 12 rebounds for the Cougars (9-8, 2-3), who have dropped three straight.

-“Getting in foul trouble hurt us because I thought they had a hard time guarding us in the first half, so we could spread the floor,” WSU coach Ernie Kent said.

 Robert Franks made three three-pointers and Flynn had 10 points to help Washington State to an early 12-point lead before the Cougars went cold, missing their three final shots with two turnovers over the final 3:46 of the half.

-The Cougars went cold offensively at the end of each half.
+The Cougars improved quite a bit from Thursday’s 84-54 loss at Stanford.

+“We’re a really mentally tough team,” WSU coach Ernie Kent said.
+“You don’t come back from the way we played at Stanford and come back and do what we did in this game.
+We really controlled this game until they shifted into a zone (defense).”

 NBA All-Star guard Klay Thompson of the Golden State Warriors — who played three seasons with the Cougars — attended the game and sat courtside wearing a WSU shirt.

-SALT LAKE CITY – Lonzo Ball had 17 points, eight assists and six rebounds to lead No. 4 UCLA past Utah 83-82.
+• Lonzo Ball had 17 points, eight assists and six rebounds to lead No. 4 UCLA past host Utah 83-82.

 UCLA (18-1, 5-1 Pac-12) overcame a nine-point deficit in the second half.
 Aaron Holiday made a three-pointer with 1:52 left to give UCLA an 81-80 lead and Utah’s Kyle Kuzma missed a contested three in the final seconds.